wiktor-falek/sokoban/README.md

-For fun toy project that I built in couple of hours
+For fun toy project that I built in couple of hours using only html + css + vanilla js